denny202/denny202/README.md

 - 👋 Hi, I’m @denny202
-- When im not coding i'm cycling 🚴🏽 and Clymbing 🧗🏽
+- When i'm not coding i'm cycling 🚴🏽 and Clymbing 🧗🏽
 - Love Learning 📖
 - Interested in HW/SW ⚙️
 - Interested in Finance 💹